reichlab/covid19-forecast-hub-web/README.md

 1. Browse to [http://localhost:4000](http://localhost:4000)

-# Build the site and deploy on GitHub Pages
+# Build the site and deploy on Netlify

-1. Run this bash script in the root directory of this repository

-        ./deploy.sh
+1. Run the Deploy Github action from the Actions tab.

-The community file generation takes time and if you want to skip this step (this is anyways updated daily by the CI), you can run with the `skip_gen` flag:
+The community file generation takes time and if you want to skip this step (this is anyways updated daily by the CI), you can run the action with the `skip_gen` flag: when the dropdown menu appears after click "Run workflow", specify `skip_gen` in the `Arguments to deploy script` field, and click `Run workflow`.

-        ./deploy.sh skip_gen

 ## Add weekly reports